aspirepress/AspireSync/README.md

 ### Database

-The AssetGrabber makes use of a Postgres database for storing information about each asset it pulls.
+The AspireSync makes use of a Postgres database for storing information about each asset it pulls.
 These configuration values are **required**.

 | Env Variable | Description                                    |